Paul Johnson (American politician): Phoenix City Council

-Johnson Elected Mayor
+Mayor of Phoenix

 In a contentious process, Paul Johnson was appointed in 1990 to fill the seat vacated by Terry Goddard.
 Goddard left to make an unsuccessful bid for governor of Arizona.
 At 25, Johnson was the youngest person to serve on the Phoenix City Council.
 At 30, he became the youngest person to serve as Mayor.
 The challenges to his new administration were numerous and often his age was called into question in terms of his ability to meet the challenges.

 During his first 100 days in office, Johnson focused on economic development and the poor economy.
 While this took significant amounts of his time during his first two years as mayor, Johnson had a robust city agenda and was actively engaged in decisions surrounding the environment, education, social justice, ethics, and crime.

 Johnson continued his program of working with city departments, including significant time working as a uniformed patrol officer.
 He was on-site for most major police incidents, and became known in the community as the “Top Gun.”
 He worked in the city sewers, as a bus driver, and alongside other city workers.
 He often took the approach of sacrifice at the top, including agreeing to be drug tested himself on a regular basis to assuage police officers who were worried about new standards for drug testing.